dbpedia/table-extractor/README.md

 Note that effectiveness of the mapping operation mostly depends on how many rules user has wrote in `domain_settings.py`.

-## Folders
-**table_extractor** Folder containing sources files for analyzing and mapping all resources found.
-Related to `pyTableExtractor` module.

-**domain_explorer** Folder containing sources files for exploring and reading all properties of a domain.
-Related to `pyDomainExplorer` module.

-**Extractions** In this folder you will find .ttl and .log files about explorations and extractions you have completed.

-**Resource_lists** Here are collected .txt files as result from Selector.py work.
-Every .txt file contains a list of resources gathered by a SPARQL query (using -t topic or -w custom_where_clause).

-## Sources Files

-### pyTableExtractor module
-**pyTableExtractor** Module: contains main() function.
-It will read research's parameters from `domain_settings.py` and it will organize the workflow of all classes.

-**settings** A settings file used to store default values, both for `pyDomainExplorer` and for `pyTableExplorer`.
-You can customize scripts from there.

-**Analyzer** Once a list of resources (or a single one) has been formed, Analyzer is summoned in order to analyze tables.
-It takes a single resource at a time, from a .txt file or from -s parameter.

-**Utilities** Contains accessory methods used, for example, to setup log file, to get time and date or to call outer services (sparql dbpedia endpoints, JSONPedia, wiki pages as html object).
-This class will be used from both module.

-**Table** Class representing a table.
-It has some data structures used by other classes in order to recreate the table structure and to extract data.

-**HtmlTableParser** Class which takes a html object representing a wiki page of interest.
-It has the mission to find the structure (extract coherently headers) of the tables in the wiki page selected.
-Then it tries to extract data and to associate them with the corresponding headers.
-If the extraction is successful it calls the mapper to map data in RDF statements.

-**Mapper** Class used to manage data extracted by the parsers.
-Depending on mapping_rules.py settings, it tries to map data applying different mapping rules.
-These rules depend on the chapter and the topic selected.

-**mapping_rules** File that contains mapping rules defined in all previously execution of pyTableExtractor.

-### pyDomainExplorer module

-**pyDomainExplorer** Main file to explore the domain or single resource under exam.

-**ExplorerTools** Set of functions that help the previous script in the explorer task.
-There are methods for making SPARQL query on DBpedia, for working with HtmlTableParser and more over.

-**Selector** A class used to gather a list of resources calling a SPARQL dbpedia endpoint of chapter selected.
-It then serialize the list in a .txt file so you can keep trace of which set of resources has been found.

-**WriteSettingsFile** Class built to print file `domain_settings.py` that will contains information about research made by user (resource file, verbose, chapter and more over) and all table's headers found.
-These headers can be empty (so there isn't any properties previously defined) or can contains

 ---

 ####**statistics.py**